There’s no denying it – the vinyl and turntable combo is making one hell of a comeback and it’s here to stay!

 Part and parcel of owning vinyl is the care and maintenance that goes with it.
 To begin, it’s important to know how to store and handle your vinyl.

 Store your vinyl in their sleeves upright and away from heat.
-Never stack them flat on top of each other – you don’t want your vinyls to warp!
+Never stack them flat on top of each other – you don’t want your vinyl records to warp!

 When handling your vinyl, gently remove it from its sleeve.
 Handle it carefully by its edges and keep your fingers off the grooves.
-Use a carbon fiber brush to remove any surface dust before and after playing.
+Use a vinyl cleaning brush to remove any surface dust before and after playing.
 If your turntable has a lid, it should be closed during playback to prevent any dust from settling on the vinyl.

-Come down to our flagship store at The Star Vista to start your vinyl journey today.
-And for our friends in KL, you can drop by our flagship store at Lot 10.
+Come down to our flagship store at The Star Vista or head on over to our online store to start your vinyl journey today.
 We’ve got thousands of vinyl titles across all genres and ranging from top hits to deep cuts.
-When you’ve decided to begin your setup, we’re more than happy to recommend and advise you on the best setup for your needs.
-Happy digging!
+Got questions?
+We’re more than happy to recommend and advise you on the best setup for your needs.